(207) 480-1543

 Ben received his J.D. from the University of Maine School of Law and his B.A., cum laude, from the University of Maine.
 He is admitted to practice in the state courts of Maine, the U.S. District Court for the District of Maine, the U.S. Court of Appeals for the First Circuit and the U.S. Court of Appeals for the D.C.
 Circuit.

-In his leisure time, Ben enjoys flying, carpentry, hunting, fishing, hiking, running, and other outdoor activities.
+In his leisure time, Ben enjoys carpentry, building, maintaining antique vehicles, hunting, fishing, hiking, other outdoor activities, and most of all, spending time with his daughter.
 He is also a Registered Maine Guide in the areas of hunting, fishing and wilderness recreation and a licensed private pilot.

 Bar Admissions: